 As employers look to transition workers back into the workplace as stay-at-home orders and other business restrictions expire, many considerations exist, legal and otherwise.
-These considerations have become more immediate with states, such as Georgia, “reopening” immediately and Tennessee and others scheduled to do so in the coming days and weeks.
+These considerations have become more immediate with many states involved with various phases of “reopening.”

 Several laws come into play.
 The Occupational Safety and Health Act (OSHA) requires employers to “assure safe and healthful working conditions” and provide working conditions that are free of known dangers.
 As with other agencies, the federal Occupational Safety and Health Administration leans heavily on the Centers for Disease Control (CDC) for guidance regarding COVID-19 and how to address it in the workplace.